grpc/proposal/L65-python-package-name.md

 ### Package Version

-Rather than releasing new versions of the `grpc` and `grpc-*` packages in lockstep with the canonical `grpc` and `grpcio-*` packages for each release, we will instead upload only one new artifact for each package name, versioned as `v1.0`.
+Rather than releasing new versions of the `grpc*` packages in lockstep with the canonical `grpcio*` packages for each release, we will instead upload only one new artifact for each package name, versioned as `v1.0`.
 A stable version number suggests this package's behavior won't change actively.

 ## Rationale